SpongePowered/SpongeDocs/source/plugin/manager.rst

 .. tip::

-    See the :doc:`../basics/injection` guide for help on using dependency injection.
+    See the :doc:`injection` guide for help on using dependency injection.

 The ``PluginManager`` is one of the few API instances that are injected into the main class upon being loaded.
 To ask for a reference, create a new variable to hold the ``PluginManager`` instance and simply annotate it with ``@Inject``.